TandinZangmo456/TandinZangmo456.github.io/_posts/2024-03-24-DBS101_FlippedClass.md

 It is a database system designed to store and retrieve such data for each point in time.
 It is used in Financial trading systems,Recording stock prices over time and Asset-tracking applications.

 Column oriented Databases
 A columnar database is a database management system (DBMS)  which helps store the data in columns rather than rows.
 It is also responsible for speeding up the time required to return a particular query.
-When we run analytics on a small number of columns in the network, we can read those columns directly without consuming memory with unwanted data.
+When we run analytics on a small number of columns in the network, we can read those columns directly without consuming memory with unwanted datas.